O1dBoy/airboltic-data-model/README.md

 export USER=<your_user>
 export ENV=<environment>
 ```
-Where user is your user and environment is the target environment, dev or prod.
+Where user is your user (can be anything) and environment is the target environment, dev or prod.

 The project is based on dbt-spark connector with session method.
 This means that
 dbt will create and ad-hoc local spark session and warehouse (usually in dbt/spark-warehouse)